 “Meet me at the carousel at midnight?”
 He asked, his eyes still never having left mine.

 “Of course!”
-I said sweetly, but loud enough so he could hear me over the music – but, this was going on inside my head –> *OMG – YESS!!!* (remember, I’m a teenager)
+I said sweetly, but loud enough so he could also hear me over the music – but, this was going on inside my head –> *OMG – YESS!!!* (remember, I’m a teenager)

 He flashed me his gorgeous smile, but it was kind of shy, different.
 I loved it.
 I blushed more (STOP!) and smiled back.
 I was beaming and no doubt it showed.
 Time stopped, but then the damn ride stopped, he had to go back to work.